Carl-97/SIMS-WebCrawler/README.md

 Scope for the whole projekt.

 Requerment for input file.

-Input file needs to be xlsx
+Input file needs to be xlsx.

 The input file must have columns Artikelnumber, Brand, typbenämning (comes from apendo)

   Artikelnumber is artikelnumer/rks/enum